 - Board Interaction with Stakeholders

 The CEO is responsible for establishing effective communications with the Company’s stakeholder groups, including shareholders, customers, Company associates, communities, suppliers, creditors, governments, and corporate partners.
 The Company believes that management should speak for the Company.
-Individual directors may, from time to time, receive requests for comment from various constituencies who are involved with the Company.
+From time to time, individual directors may receive requests for comment from various constituencies who are involved with the Company.
 Any such request should be forwarded to the CEO or his or her designee.
 If comments from the Board are appropriate, they should come from the CEO, the Chairman, or the Company’s other designated spokespersons.

 - Shareholder Rights Plans

 The Board shall obtain shareholder approval prior to adopting any shareholder rights plan; provided, however, the Board may act on its own to adopt a shareholder rights plan if, under the then current circumstances, in the reasonable business judgment of the independent directors, the fiduciary duties of the Board would require it to adopt a rights plan without prior shareholder approval.
 The retention of any rights plan so adopted by the Board will be submitted to a vote of shareholders as a separate ballot item at the next annual meeting of shareholders and, if not approved, such rights plan will expire within one (1) year after such meeting.

 - Communications from Shareholders